unicode-org/icu4x/docs/research/data_phases.md

 ## Resource Paths

-The point at which information is known should influence whether that information ends up in the resource key, resource options, or data struct.
+The phase in which information is known should influence whether that information ends up in the resource key, resource options, or data struct.
 As a general rule of thumb:

 - If information is known at *compile time*, it should be in the *resource key*.
 - If information is known at *construction time*, it should be in the *resource options*.